Toss your bathroom scale!

 I was a student in a prestigious ballet conservatory, and as any ballet dancer knows: weight matters.
 I tried not to worry about it, but I definitely was reminded daily that how much I weighed would be major factor to my success as a “potential” ballerina.

 For the most part I’d like to think I had a fairly healthy relationships with my body, all things considering.
 I still remember the day I had to go into a parent-teacher meeting with my mom and ballet teacher.
 I was 14 years old.
 I had just gone through a major growth spurt.
-I weight around 120 pounds, and at 5’6″ I didn’t see any problems with my weight.
+I weighed around 120 pounds, and at 5’6″ I didn’t see any problems with my weight.

 The meeting went well.
 My teacher told my mom that I had improved more than any other student.
 She told my mom that I had a future in ballet if I continued the way I was heading and that the only thing holding me back was my weight.